g-rov/lausm/README.md

 This software was used for the following publication:

-> Left atrial wall shear stress distribution correlates with atrial endocardial electrogram voltage and fibrosis in patients with atrial fibrillation.
-Adamopoulos, D., Rovas, G., Johner, N., Müller, H., Deux, J.-F., Crowe, L.A., Vallée, J.-P., Mach, F., Stergiopulos, N., Shah, D. 2024. medRxiv 2024.07.11.24310174. https://doi.org/10.1101/2024.07.11.24310174
+> Adamopoulos, D., Rovas, G., Johner, N. et al. Left atrial wall shear stress correlates with fibrosis in patients with atrial fibrillation.
+Nature Cardiovascular Research (2025). https://doi.org/10.1038/s44161-025-00651-z

 Please cite this reference if you are using the software.